Why franchise music consistency breaks

 Market and traffic patterns

-Commuter-heavy periods, regional behavior, and local queue patterns can justify controlled variation.
+Commuter-heavy periods, regional behavior, and local queue patterns can justify variation within the approved moods.

 Operational moments that differ by site

-Waiting-heavy locations or class-led concepts may need more specialised daypart logic than the network average.
+Waiting-heavy locations or class-led concepts may need more specialized daypart logic than the network average.

 A practical franchise rollout workflow

-If you need the broader version beyond franchise networks, also read how to keep background music consistent across multiple locations.
+If your locations are company-owned rather than franchised, read how to keep background music consistent across multiple locations instead.

 Bottom line